-Detaining a single asylum seeker on Manus or Nauru costs $400,000 per year.
+Detaining a single asylum seeker on Manus or Nauru costs $400,000 per year, according to the National Commission of Audit in 2014.
+Amnesty put it at $570,000 per person in a 2016 report.
 Detention in Australia costs $239,000 per year.
 By contrast, allowing asylum seekers to live in the community while their claims are processed costs just $12,000 per year, one twentieth of the cost of the offshore camps, and even less if they are allowed the right to work.

 The Liberals are running a scare campaign about refugees.
 They seek to paint refugees as “economic migrants”, “country shoppers” or worse, equate refugees with terrorists.
 In reality, approximately 90% of those who arrive by boat are legitimate refugees.

 Tony Abbott famously promised “no cuts to health, no cuts to education.”
 But the Liberals under both Abbott and Turnbull have delivered ongoing cuts to schools, Medicare and welfare.

 The government loves to claim success in “stopping the boats”.
 They use the claim that refugees are some kind of threat as a scapegoat to try to distract attention from budget cuts and attacks on workers—and the fact that the real threat to our living standards is the Liberal government.
 Immigration Minister Peter Dutton put this most crudely during the 2016 election campaign, saying more refugees would only “steal Aussie jobs” and “sit on Medicare and welfare”.